Analyticity results in Bernoulli Percolation: The basic technique

-\begin{corollary} Let $\Pr_p$ denote the law of a nearest-neighbour model, and let $f(p)$ be a function that can be expressed as $f(p)=\sum_{n\in\mathbb{N}}\sum_{i\in L_n} a_i \Pr_p(E_{n,i})$ in an interval $p\in I\subset [0,1]$, where $a_n\in \mathbb{R}$, $L_n$ is a finite index set, and each $E_{n,i}$ is an event measurable with respect to $\Pr_p$ (in particular, the above sum converges absolutely for every $p\in I$).
-Suppose that \begin{enumerate} \item $E_{n,i}$ has complexity of order $\Theta(n)$, and \item for each open subinterval $J\subset I$ there is a constant $0<c_J<1$ such that $\sum_{i\in L_n} a_i \Pr_p(E_{n,i})=O({c_J}^n)$. \end{enumerate} Then $f(p)$ is analytic in $I$. \end{corollary} \begin{proof} We imitate the proof of Theorem \ref{chi LR}, except that instead of the \ABP\ we use our assumption \ref{cg ii}, and instead of \Lr{C equals S NN} we use its generalisation Corollary \ref{D and not F NN}, which we apply to the sequence of events witnessing that $(E_{n,i})$ satisfies \ref{cg i}.
-(Note that the complexity of an event governs the exponential growth rate of the maximum modulus of the extension of its probability to a complex disc as a function of the radius of that disc.) \end{proof}
+\begin{corollary} Let $\Pr_p$ denote the law of a nearest-neighbour model, and let $f(p)$ be a function that can be expressed as $f(p)=\sum_{n\in\mathbb{N}}\sum_{i\in L_n} a_i \Pr_p(E_{n,i})$ in an interval $(a,b) \subseteq [0,1]$, where $a_n\in \mathbb{R}$, $L_n$ is a finite index set, and each $E_{n,i}$ is an event measurable with respect to $\Pr_p$ (in particular, the above sum converges absolutely for every $p\in (a,b)$).
+Suppose that \begin{enumerate} \item $E_{n,i}$ has complexity of order $\Theta(n)$, and \item there is a constant $0<c<1$ \st\ $\sum_{i\in L_n} a_i \Pr_p(E_{n,i}) = O(c^n)$ for $p\in (a,b)$. \end{enumerate} Then there is a constant $\varepsilon>0$ such that $f(p)$ is analytic in $(a-\varepsilon,b+\varepsilon)$. \end{corollary} (The analyticity on the larger interval $(a-\varepsilon,b+\varepsilon)$ rather than $(a,b)$ is needed to handle the case $p=1$, in which case we simply choose $b=1$.
+The proof shows that \ref{cg ii} holds on $(a-\varepsilon,b+\varepsilon)$ with $c$ replaced by some other constant smaller than $1$.) \begin{proof} We imitate the proof of Theorem \ref{chi LR}, except that instead of the \ABP\ we use our assumption \ref{cg ii}, and instead of \Lr{C equals S NN} we use its generalisation Corollary \ref{D and not F NN}, which we apply to the sequence of events witnessing that $(E_{n,i})$ satisfies \ref{cg i}.
+(Note that the complexity of an event governs the exponential growth rate of the maximum modulus of the extension of its probability to a complex disc as a function of the radius of that disc.)
+For $p\in (a,b)$, we can use either \eqref{ubound} or \eqref{lbound}.
+To obtain the analyticity at a neighbourhood of $a$ we need to use \eqref{ubound}, while to obtain the analyticity at a neighbourhood of $b$ we need to use \eqref{lbound}. \end{proof}

-\comment{ \begin{corollary} Let $\Pr_p$ denote the law of a \nnm, and let $f(p)$ be a function that can be expressed as $f(p)=\sum_{\nin} a_n \Pr_p(E_n)$ in an interval $p\in I \subseteq [0,1]$, where $a_n\in \R$ and each $E_n$ is an event measurable \wrt\ $\Pr_p$ (in particular, the above sum converges absolutely \fe\ $p\in I$).
+\comment{ \begin{corollary} Let $\Pr_p$ denote the law of a \nnm, and let $f(p)$ be a function that can be expressed as $f(p)=\sum_{\nin} a_n \Pr_p(E_n)$ in an interval $p\in (a,b) \subseteq [0,1]$, where $a_n\in \R$ and each $E_n$ is an event measurable \wrt\ $\Pr_p$ (in particular, the above sum converges absolutely \fe\ $p\in I$).